-- Face to face medical assessments for Universal Credit (UC), Employment and Support Allowance (ESA), Personal Independence Payment (PIP), Disability Living Allowance (DLA) and Industrial Injuries Disablement Benefit (IIDB) are not currently being carried out due to the Coronavirus outbreak.
+- Face to face medical assessments for Universal Credit (UC), Employment and Support Allowance (ESA), Personal Independence Payment (PIP), Disability Living Allowance (DLA) and Industrial Injuries Disablement Benefit (IIDB) had been suspended during the Coronavirus outbreak.
+But some are resuming: see below*.

 - Assessments based on the questionnaire (and other written medical evidence) have been completed where possible for UC, ESA, PIP & DLA.
 So some claimants may receive an award without having to attend a face to face medical if the DWP have enough paper based information / evidence.

-The DWP will try and conduct the medical assessment either as a paper based assessment or may arrange to contact the claimant by telephone.
+The DWP will try to conduct the medical assessment either as a paper based assessment or may arrange to contact the claimant by telephone, although if they are unable to do the assessment in this way, from April/May some assessments will be carried out face to face..

 Reviews and reassessments